Submitted by AaronAlpert on 12 August 2012 - 10:31pm

 - Udy Gold — Udy has moved his SF beginners class, which is held every Tuesday at 8-9:30pm, with open dancing 9:30-11.
 The new location is St. Francis Episcopal Church.

-- David Dassa — David directs Camp Rikud (celebrating its 37th year in 2016), held at the beautiful Hess Kramer, right on the beach in Malibu.
+- David Dassa — David's Family Arts Camp (formerly Rikud) is held at the beautiful Hess Kramer, right on the beach in Malibu.

 - Harel Asaraf — Harel's Monday harkada in Los Angeles has a unique format— it's mostly couple dances.

-- Sagi Azran and Lior Haykeen — Two fantastic sessions on Monday and Thursday in the San Fernando Valley, just north of L.A.
-Sagi directs Camp MachoLA.
+- Sagi Azran — Two fantastic sessions on Monday and Thursday in the San Fernando Valley, just north of L.A.
+Sagi also directs Camp MachoLA.

 - Yoni Carr — Yoni runs a San Diego session on Mondays.
 She also has a Labor Day Mini-Camp and Camp Yona on Presidents' Weekend.
 These weekends are very popular with our Bay Area crowd.